inveniosoftware/docs-invenio-rdm/docs/customize/vocabularies/resource_types.md

 Then, when you run `invenio-cli services setup` for the first time.
 Only those 3 resource types will be loaded.

-The optional `tags` key accepts an array of options affecting the behavior of these resource tags:
+The optional `tags` key accepts an array of options affecting the behavior of the resource type:

 - `depositable` - the resource type will show up in the deposit form dropdown for the field **Resource type**.
 - `linkable` - the resource type will show up in the deposit form dropdown for the field **Related works / Resource type**.